joeldg/eleventy-base-blog/about/index.md

 <p>My goal with this site is that I hope it helps with your search for the best hoodie in the world, or at least the best hoodie for your budget -or- for right now.</p>

 <p>
 As a hoodie affectionado, I currently have about thirty hoodies and during a recent move I given away nearly twenty (yes, I had almost fifty hoodies).
 I have paid everything from $10 to over $200 for a hoodie.

-    I have multiple hoodies that are no longer available for sale now.
+I have multiple hoodies that are no longer available for sale now, particularly from LLBean which seems to have dropped their old Iron Works line and I check each year to see if these have returned to the online store.
 </p>

 <p>